Cookies

 • Preheat the oven to 350°F (180°C).
 Line a cookie sheet with parchment paper.

-• Combine the flour, baking powder, salt, and sugar in a mixing bowl and mix to combine the ingredients.
+• Add the flour, powdered sugar, baking powder, salt in a mixing bowl and mix to combine.

-• Quickly, working with your fingertips or a blender, rub the butter into the dry ingredients until the mixture resembles breadcrumbs.
+• Quickly, working with your fingertips or a pastry blender, rub the butter into the dry ingredients until the mixture resembles fine breadcrumbs.
 Add the milk and work through to form a dough.

 • Turn out on a floured surface and roll to form a smooth dough.
 (IF your dough seems dry add a little more milk.)

-• Using a well-floured rolling pin, roll the dough out to a bit more than 1/8 inch thick and cut into rounds, about 2 1/2 inches in diameter.
+• Using a well-floured rolling pin, roll the dough out to a bit more than ⅕-inch thick and cut into rounds, about 2 ½-inches in diameter.
 You can keep rolling the scraps together to make additional biscuits.

 • Transfer the biscuits to your baking pan and, if desired, prick the biscuits with a fork to create holes.
 Bake for 20 minutes until biscuits are pale gold.